swiftlang/swift-package-manager/Documentation/ModuleAliasing.md

     targets: [
                .target(name: "Game",
                        dependencies: [
+                            .product(name: "Utils",
+                                     package: "c-utils",
+                                     moduleAliases: ["Utils": "FooUtils"]),
-                            .product(name: "UtilsInSwift",
+                            .product(name: "Utils",
-                                     package: "swift-utils",
+                                     package: "d-utils",
-                                     moduleAliases: ["Utils": "SwiftUtils"]),
+                                     moduleAliases: ["Utils": "BazUtils"]),
                ])
     ]
 }
 ```

-The `App` manifest is same as before:
+Both packages define `FooUtils` as an alias, thus causing a conflict downstream.
+To override it, the `App` manifest can define its own module aliases per below.
 ```
     targets: [
         .executableTarget(
             name: "App",
             dependencies: [
-                .product(name: "Utils",
+                .product(name: "Draw",
-                         package: "swift-draw"),
+                         package: "swift-draw",
+                         moduleAliases: ["FooUtils": "DrawUtils"]),
                 .product(name: "Game",
                          package: "swift-game",
-                         moduleAliases: ["Utils": "GameUtils"]),
+                         moduleAliases: ["FooUtils": "GameUtils"]),
             ])
     ]
 ```

-The alias `SwiftUtils` defined in `swift-game` will be overridden by the value `GameUtils` defined in `App` for the `Utils` module vended by `swift-utils`.
-The module will be renamed as `GameUtils` and all of the targets that depend on the module will treat it as `GameUtils`.
+The `Utils` module from package `a-utils` will be renamed as `DrawUtils`, and `Utils` from package `c-utils` will be renamed as `GameUtils`.
+Each overriden alias will be applied to all of the targets that depend on each module.

 ## Requirements